 - high temperature furnaces, where an intervention means cooling and re-heating the furnace, resulting in energy expense and production losses associated with it.

-- Equipment and devices under pressure
+- Equipment and devices that operate under high pressure

-- Installation of High and Medium Voltage
+- Installation of High and Medium Voltage cables

 - Cooling Towers